KathiaF/bikesharing/README.md

 | --- | --- |
 | <img src="/Resources/img10.png"> | <img src="/Resources/img11.png"> |

 A map of New York City is shown in these visualizations and shows us the top starting locations and the top ending locations.
 We added a filter to select the gender and type of user, and using these filters it can be concluded that the bicycles are used the most by men.
-It can be seen that customers (possibly tourists) use the CitiBike service mostly in Central Park and near the Hudson River while subscribers use it near the Empire State and Union Square, where there are several subway stations, which , supports the hypothesis that subscribers use it mostly to go to work or school and that explains the short periods of use of the bikes.
+It can be seen that customers (possibly tourists) use the CitiBike service mostly in Central Park and near the Hudson River while subscribers while subscribers use it near the Empire State Building, Union Square and some subway stationsFrom these images it can be concluded that the analysis supports the hypothesis that subscribers use it mostly to go to work or school and that explains the short periods of use of the bikes.

-qwerty

 ## Summary